Princess Teishi: Empress

 In 1036, when her husband became Emperor, she was made his Secondary Empress, and promoted to Principal Empress the following year.

 In 1037, however, Fujiwara no Genshi, daughter of Fujiwara no Yorimichi, was made Secondary Empress and became the Emperors favorite, and Teishi was no longer allowed to enter the Inner Imperial Palace.
 This soured relations between Teishi and Yorimichi.
-In 1039, Geishi died, and Teishi was allowed back to the Imperial Palace.
+In 1039, Geishi died, and Teishi was allowed back to the Imperial Palace, which she originally refused, but finally she returned to the palace in 1042.
+At that time, she was the sole empress but Norimichi wanted to make his own daughter, Consort Seishi empress but this was prevented by Empress Teishi’s faction.
+Despite being empress, Consort Senshi was the most favored consort of the emperor.
+But the Crown Prince Chikahito was the official stepson of Teishi and she raised him in the past so her position was secured.